robotick-labs/robotick-engine/docs/design/workloads/composition_workloads_tdd.md

 > ⚠️ Draft notes.
 Not yet reviewed/formalised.

-# 🧩 Composition Workloads (Robotick)
+# 🧩 Composition Workloads - Technical Design

-Composition workloads define how a group of child workloads are ticked in coordination.
+Composition workloads in Robotick define how a group of child workloads are ticked in coordination.
 Each group sets its own tick cadence and governs how and when children are invoked.

 ---